 - How the proposed research and associated impact activities have been designed to support and shorten the pathway to impact in health.

-Applicants will be required to register their intent to submit prior to their full proposal submission.
+Applicants are required to register their intent to submit via the form on this page by 16:00, 04 July 2017 (see "How to Apply" section of the fully call document for detail).
 Applicants that do not register their intent to submit before the deadline will be ineligible for the call.

 |Deadline for Full Proposals||17 August 2017|

 |Postal Peer Review||September 2017 - January 2018|

 |Funding decision||Q4 2017/18|